scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 Keeps an eye on credentials (secrets, access keys, connection strings etc.), that are spread across numerous config files on your devbox(es).
 Gives you centralized access to them.
 Hides (masks) them whenever possible.

-Now also comes with a UI for Azure Key Vault secrets and GitHub Codespaces Secrets.
+Now also comes with a UI for Azure Key Vault and GitHub Codespaces/Actions secrets.

 <img src="https://user-images.githubusercontent.com/5447190/210344942-d2a905c8-7732-434d-9f97-44ee59034e08.png" width="900">